dgraph-io/dgraph/contrib/config/monitoring/prometheus/chart-values/README.md

 ## Binary Backup Monitoring Support

-If you enabled binary backups through Kubernetes CronJob exposed in Dgraph helm chart, you can use the examples here add monitoring of backup cron jobs.
+If you enabled binary backups through Kubernetes CronJob enabled with the Dgraph helm chart (see [backups/README.md](../backups/README.md)), you can use the examples here add monitoring of backup cron jobs.

 With `helmfile`, you can deploy this using the following: